 Students may wish to repeat a course in order to earn a higher grade, either to raise their grade point average or to receive a grade required by their major or to meet another requirement, such as achieving the minimum C- required for successful completion of Core Curriculum courses.

-If an undergraduate student takes a course more than once, (a) all occurrences of the course will appear on the student's transcript, but (b) only the lowest grade received will not be used in calculating the student's grade point average.
+If an undergraduate student takes a course more than once, (a) all occurrences of the course will appear on the student's transcript, but (b) all grades other than the lowest grade received will be used in calculating the student's grade point average.

 Except for courses designed to be taken multiple times, such as independent study, research, or other specified courses, credit for a given course will be granted only once.